 – Identifies business risk

 – Helpful in comparison & decision making

-Ratio analysis helps in making quick comparisons between companies of the same sector or industry which eventually helps stakeholders in evaluating how their company is performing.
-It also helps the management to understand which area is the company’s weakness and which area wants their immediate attention.
+Ratio analysis helps make quick comparisons between companies of the same sector or industry, which eventually helps stakeholders evaluate how their company is performing.
+It also helps the management understand which area is the company’s weakness and which area wants their immediate attention.